LatticeX-Foundation/Rosetta/README.md

 The current version integrates the secure multi-party computation protocols for 3 parties.
 The underlying protocols are [SecureNN](https://eprint.iacr.org/2018/442.pdf) and Helix.
 They are secure in the semi-honest model with honest majority.

-> **Rosetta has also integrated an efficient zero-knowledge proof protocol, [Mystique](https://eprint.iacr.org/2021/730), for secure inference tasks of sophisticated AI models, such as ResNet.
-Please refer to [wiki page](https://github.com/LatticeX-Foundation/Rosetta/wiki/Zero-knowledge-Proof-for-Machine-Learning-Inference) for its usage.**
+Rosetta has also integrated an efficient zero-knowledge proof protocol, [Mystique](https://eprint.iacr.org/2021/730), for secure inference tasks of sophisticated AI models, such as ResNet.
+Please refer to [example](example/zkp_resnet/README.md) for its usage.

 ## Installation